Syncfusion AI Assistant

 Text type

-You can set the type property to text to use this input type as text.
-This is suitable when the OTP input need to include both letters and numbers.
+Set the type property to text to use text input.
+This is suitable when the OTP includes both letters and numbers.

 // Import the OTP Input.